Colons – Definition, Common Uses & Functions

 Definition: Colons

 A colon is a punctuation mark that consists of two vertically aligned dots.
 It is used to create a pause that sets up expectations for the reader, indicating that what follows will provide further information related to the preceding clause or previous statement.
-The colon often introduces elements such as lists, quotations, or elabouration, offering clarity and emphasis within a sentence.
-It acts as a bridge that connects closely related ideas and enhances the coherence and readability of academic writing by clearly signaling a forthcoming elabouration.
+The colon often introduces elements such as lists, quotations, or elaboration, offering clarity and emphasis within a sentence.
+It acts as a bridge that connects closely related ideas and enhances the coherence and readability of academic writing by clearly signaling a forthcoming elaboration.

 Utilise the final format revision for a flawless end product